 The fieldwork experiences reflect the sequence and scope of content in the curriculum design in collaboration with faculty so that fieldwork experiences strengthen the ties between didactic and fieldwork education (ACOTE C.1.1).
-During the first summer in the program, the student will complete a four-week, 8 hour/day fieldwork experience.
+During the first summer in the program, the student is scheduled to complete a four-week, 8 hour/day fieldwork experience.
 This fieldwork is part of OTH 5430L- Adaptation of Human Occupation and Environment for Musculoskeletal Disorders Lab.
-The experience will provide the student with an opportunity to integrate the knowledge learned during the first year of the program with actual clinical practice.
+The experience is intended to provide the student with an opportunity to integrate the knowledge learned during the first year of the program with actual clinical practice.
 This fieldwork experience introduces the occupational therapy student to the clinical environment.
-It is designed to provide basic experiences in observation, evaluation, treatment planning, treatment implementation, and documentation, all of which require close supervision by the therapist directly responsible for the clients.
+It is designed to provide basic experiences in observation, evaluation, treatment planning, treatment implementation, and documentation, all of which require close supervision by the fieldwork educator.
 For OTH 5430L, the students have 24-hour access to e-Campus discussion board where they post their assignments and share with faculty and class members their experience during fieldwork.

-In the spring semester of the second year, as part of OTH 5843, the student completes a two-week, 8 hour/day behavioral health/psychosocial fieldwork (ACOTE C.1.7).
+In the spring semester of the second year, as part of OTH 5843, the student is scheduled to complete a two-week, 8 hour/day behavioral health/psychosocial fieldwork (ACOTE C.1.7).
 In OTH 5843, the student gains intense preparation to effectively engage in various levels of clinical reasoning (procedural, pragmatic, interactive, and conditional) to optimize the occupational performance of individuals living with psychosocial disorders.
-The student also develops advanced group leadership skills, become proficient in documentation in a behavioral health/psychosocial setting, and analyzes environmental factors that promote or hinder engagement in occupation.
+The student is expected to develop advanced group leadership skills, become proficient in documentation in a behavioral health/psychosocial setting, and analyze environmental factors that promote or hinder engagement in occupation.
 The student has the opportunity to apply the skills acquired in the classroom.